 Bar Indian and international liquor is served in the bar onboard the train and each carriage also has a number of books in a library.

-Carriage detailsThere are four cabins in each carriage and there is a mini pantry included.
+Carriage detailsThere are three cabins in each carriage and there is a mini pantry included.
 Hot and cold beverages are prepared in the pantry and you can rest and relax.
 Khidmatgars (personal attendants) will be at hand to provide you with any assistance required and fix any beverages you need.

 LoungeIn the lounge you can spend your time reading magazines and newspapers.
 There are also five laptops available onboard the train and you can check with the train manager for details about these if you need to use them.